siavashshami/siavashshami.github.io/_pages/research.md

       <p>
         <strong>Objective:</strong>
-        Investigation and monitoring of large-scale surface deformation in open-pit mining areas using radar interferometry and InSAR time-series techniques.
+        To investigate and monitor surface deformation associated with open-pit mining activities, with particular emphasis on subsidence around the Gol Gohar Sirjan Mine.
+The research also examines how SAR interferometric characteristics, including temporal and spatial baselines and radar wavelength, affect deformation and coherence estimation, while exploring the use of InSAR-derived elevation information for mine-volume assessment.
       </p>

       <p>